RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/icons-and-symbols.md

 ## Astro Symbol Classes

 Astro Symbols are associated with something being monitored and whose state is being communicated to the user.
-A user may make a setting change based on an items status, but the Status Symbol will only change if the status of the thing being monitored changes.
+A user may make a setting change based on an item's status, but the Status Symbol will only change if the status of the thing being monitored changes.

 ::: caution
 Status Symbols are not to be altered as they are appended to icons for ADA 508 and WCAG 2.0 compliance.